-Being a Permitting Officer is one of the most important roles at the Environment Agency.
-As a Permitting Officer, you will assess applications for a range of environmental permitted activities located all across the country.
-An environmental permit or abstraction licence sets out the responsibilities and limitations on the activities that we regulate.
+Being a Permitting Officer is an important role at the Environment Agency.
+As a water resources Permitting Officer, you will assess applications for a range of environmental activities located all across the country.
+An abstraction licence sets out the responsibilities and limitations on the activities that we regulate.
 You will carry out technical assessments according to Environment Agency (EA) processes and regulatory obligations, to protect the environment and local communities.
-These activities range from waste management sites to sewage treatment works and water abstraction.